Don’t have much time, but need a good resume ASAP? Here’s a master list of the best resume tips out there, plus a bonus to make your life easier.

 - In the choice between a PDF or Word resume, use PDFs unless the recruiter overrules them.

 Pro Tip: How many page should a resume be for project coordinator jobs?
 One page is plenty unless you coordinated the building of the Three Gorges Dam or built the Space Shuttle.

-2. Write a Project Coordinator Resume Objective or Resume Summary
+2. Write a Project Coordinator Resume Summary or Objective

 Here’s a question: